-- Your symptoms last more than 10 days.
+- You have symptoms for more than 10 days.

 - You have a high fever.

-- Your nasal discharge is yellow or green and you also have sinus pain or fever.
+- What's coming from your nose is yellow or green.
+You also have sinus pain or fever.
 This may be a sign of a bacterial infection.

-- Your baby's runny nose or congestion causes trouble nursing or makes breathing difficult.
+- Your baby's stuffy nose causes problems with nursing or breathing.

-Until you see your doctor, try these simple steps to relieve symptoms:
+Until you see a care provider, try these simple steps to relieve symptoms:

-To relieve postnasal drip — when excess saliva (mucus) builds up in the back of your throat – try these measures:
+To relieve saliva that builds up at the back of the throat, also known as postnasal drip, try these measures:

 - Avoid common irritants such as cigarette smoke and sudden humidity changes.